skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 :class:`MQC` class such as :class:`SH` (:class:`mqc.SH`), and a run method (``md.run``) to run that md object.
 In the md object, basic dynamics parameters such as number of steps are given as arguments.
 Besides, the run method includes overall dynamics condition as arguments.

 Arguments for run method are listed below.
-The important point is that run method is included in each singular md subclasses of :class:`MQC`, not :class:`MQC` itself.
+The important point is that run method is included in each md subclass of :class:`MQC`, not :class:`MQC` itself.

 +-----------------------------+-------------------------------------------------+----------+
 | Keywords                    | Work                                            | Default  |